zmichaelakins/ctp-spec/README.md

 When organizations acquire or merge with AI-enabled companies, previously independent systems begin interacting within a shared operational environment.

-As the number of agents, models, and workflows increases, the number of potential interaction pathways can grow combinatorially.
-Without a supervisory control layer, this interaction density can create compounding operational and governance risks.
+As the number of agents, models, and automated workflows increases, the number of potential interaction pathways can grow combinatorially.
+Without a supervisory control layer, this interaction density can introduce compounding operational and governance risks.

 Common integration risks include:

-• Emergent behavioral feedback loops between AI systems
+• Emergent feedback loops between AI systems
 • Loss of clear supervisory boundaries across organizational systems
 • Reduced auditability of automated decision pathways
 • Governance breakdown during high-speed operational interactions